JechoJekov/WpfLocalization/README.md

 *Please refer to the [Wiki](https://github.com/JechoJekov/WpfLocalization/wiki/) for a complete feature list and examples.*

 * Supports both dependency and non-dependency properties
-* Changing the culture automatically updates all localized properties
+* Changing the culture at runtime automatically updates all localized properties
+  * Design-time preview of different languages
-* Any data type for which there is a `TypeConverter` (including images, icons, fonts, colors, enumerations, margins, etc.)
+* Supports text, images and any data type for which there is a `TypeConverter` (including fonts, colors, enumerations, margins, etc.)
 * Bindings
 * Templates
 * Styles (including setters)
 * User controls
 * Custom controls (both in themes and in code-behind)
 * Code-behind
-* Multiple resource files located in any project (assembly)
+* Multiple resource files located in any assembly
 * Mix multiple languages inside the same control, window or different windows
 * Multiple UI threads
 * High-performance (important for applications that utilize data grids or other demanding data controls)
-* Supports WPF designer in Visual Studio 2013/2015/2017
+* Supports WPF designer in Visual Studio 2013/2015/2017 including previewing different languages at design time

 ## Documentation